-By age 35, you should have two times your annual salary saved up for retirement, according to the latest numbers from Fidelity Investments.
+By age 35, you should have twice your annual salary saved up for retirement, according to the latest numbers from Fidelity Investments.

 Five years later, you should have three times your annual salary.
 And on and on, until you reach 67 when you should have 10 times your annual salary saved.